salilab/saliweb/doc/frontend.rst

 method.
 This makes a job directory and returns an :class:`IncomingJob` object.
 Put all necessary input files in that directory, then actually run the job by calling :meth:`IncomingJob.submit`.
+(If you must have multiple pages for the job submission process, you can call :meth:`~saliwebfrontend.make_job` on the first submission page, and pass the job name to subsequent submission pages which in turn call :meth:`~saliwebfrontend.resume_job` to continue adding data to the job directory.)

 .. note:: 'Input files' include PDB files, parameter files, etc. but *not*
           shell scripts, Python scripts, or executables.
 These should never